MaxGunter99/digital_rubiks_cube/ReadMe.md

 <a name="example-move-cube"></a>

-## Initialize, Move, and Visualize a Cube
+## Initialize, Move & Visualize a Cube

 This will initialize the RubiksCube class, then the cube will be mutated, moving the right vertical section down.
 After the cube has mutated we will be able to visualize it.